 Toward A Sustainable Population

-Can humanity head off population decline?
-Should we?
+Can humanity head off a population calamity?

 Population growth is seen as an anathema to environmental “sustainability.”
 However, a shrinking population may offer no net environmental benefits relative to a growing one and instead may endanger civilization itself.
 With populations set to begin shrinking mid-Century, humanity is sleepwalking into a population crisis, with little time to change course.
 It would behoove policymakers to begin taking demographic sustainability seriously.